glennj/exercism.io/groovy/prime-factors/README.md

 # Prime Factors

+Welcome to Prime Factors on Exercism's Groovy Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Compute the prime factors of a given natural number.

 A prime number is only evenly divisible by itself and 1.